rohitm95/patient-management-system/README.md

 # Firebase

-This project is comprised of Google Firbase.
+This project is comprised of Google Firebase.
 It is a real-time NoSQL database.

 Create your own database over the firebase console.